Combined Bachelor’s/Advanced Degree Opportunities

 Students must officially apply for their undergraduate degree conferral.
 Upon completion of the bachelor’s degree, the graduate program admissions staff reviews the student record to determine final acceptance into the graduate program.
 Students who meet the necessary requirements will be formally admitted into the graduate program.
 If the requirements are not met, admission to the graduate program will be denied.

-Students accepted into an approved DePaul Combined Bachelor's/Master's Program will restart their GPA at the beginning of their graduate career.
+Students accepted into an approved DePaul combined bachelor's/advanced degree program will restart their GPA at the beginning of their graduate career.

 Advising

-Undergraduate students admitted into the Combined Bachelor’s/Master’s degree program will be assigned an advisor in the graduate program.
+Undergraduate students admitted into the combined bachelor’s/advanced degree program will be assigned an advisor in the graduate program.
 In collaboration with the undergraduate advisor, the graduate program advisor will assist students in choosing graduate classes which will apply to both the undergraduate and graduate degree.
-Advisors will also assist the student in the selecting any additional undergraduate prerequisite requirements for the corresponding graduate program.
+Advisors will also assist the student in selecting any additional undergraduate prerequisite requirements for the corresponding graduate program.

-Combined Bachelor’s/Master’s degree students will have their graduate degree requirements locked based on the term they started their graduate requirements as an undergraduate.
+Combined bachelor’s/advanced degree students will have their graduate degree requirements locked based on the term they started their graduate requirements as an undergraduate.
 Students who remain actively enrolled at DePaul and are making progress toward the degree will retain this requirement term.
-Students not enrolled for three consecutive terms at either the undergraduate or graduate levels will be subject to the NonEnrollment/Discontinuation policy and required to apply for readmission and will be subject to the degree requirements in place in the enrollment term of readmission.
+Students not enrolled for three consecutive terms at either the undergraduate or graduate levels will be required to apply for readmission and will be subject to the degree requirements in place in the enrollment term of readmission.

 2. Combined Bachelor’s/Juris Doctorate (JD) Degree Programs

-Qualified students are admitted simultaneously to the undergraduate program’s college and the College of Law at DePaul.
+Qualified students are admitted simultaneously to the DePaul undergraduate program’s college and the College of Law.
 Students complete their first three years in the undergraduate college and their final three years in the College of Law.
-Throughout the program, Bachelor’s Degree/JD students meet regularly with advisors in both colleges and have access to a variety of resources to ensure their success.
+Throughout the program, bachelor’s degree/JD students meet regularly with advisors in both colleges and have access to a variety of resources to ensure their success.

 In order to maintain status in the program, students must demonstrate satisfactory progress toward completing their undergraduate coursework in three years, including the successful completion of: